5/1/2025

 Conference Call Operator

-Thank you and we show no further questions at this time.
+Thank you, Steve.
+Thank you.
+And we show no further questions at this time.
 I will turn the call back to Paula Regan for closing remarks.

 speaker